 - Candy: A magic lollipop granting Kirby temporary invincibility.

 - Mint Leaf: Grants Kirby the ability to rapid-fire "air pellets" from his mouth while flying.
 Only found in the game's third stage.

-Each of the five stages consist of a branching pathway to the boss room, where Kirby fights a large enemy before collecting the Sparkling Star (transporting him to the next stage).
-Levels may contain side bosses, who must be defeated in order to progress.
-The fifth level is the only unconventional one, as it is merely a tower where Kirby is required to fight the previous four bosses, and then the final boss, King Dedede.
-After the normal mode of the game has been completed, and King Dedede has been defeated, the game reveals a code for the extra mode of the game (a more difficult mode than the original game).
-This code is available before completion of normal mode, although it isn't revealed to the player until then.
+Each of the five stages consist of a branching pathway to the boss room, where Kirby fights a large enemy before collecting the Sparkling Star, which transports him to the next stage.
+Most levels also contain sub-bosses, who must also be defeated in order to progress.
+The fifth level is the only unconventional one, as it is merely a tower where Kirby is required to fight through a boss rush of Dream Land's previous four bosses before reaching the final boss, King Dedede.

 - Castle Lololo - Lololo and Lalala

 - Float Islands - Kaboola

 After defeating King Dedede, players are given a code to access the game's "Extra Mode", a more difficult version of Kirby's Dream Land.
 From the title screen, press Up, A and Select simultaneously to enable Extra Mode.
 This code can be entered from Dream Land's title screen regardless of whether the game has actually been completed or not.